10 Stages of Grief & Strategies for Healing

 Stage 7: Guilt

 A complicated emotion, guilt is experienced when someone feels they have failed in some way or done something wrong.
-It is often accompanied by regret, remorse, and a desire to rectify the situation.
+It is accompanied by regret, remorse, and a desire to rectify the situation.
 The following are some instances of guilt in real life:

 A parent may feel guilty about not spending enough time with their kids due to work obligations, which can make them uncomfortable and lead them to want to make up for it in their spare time.